Jackson powers Northwestern past Pitt in Pinstripe Bowl

 Northwestern: The Wildcats were stout all around.
 Clayton Thorson was 23 of 36 for 214 yards passing and had the winning TD pass.
 Garrett Dickerson caught the go-ahead TD and had five catches for 46 yards.
 The Wildcats can chalk this one up to a fantastic four: 4 for 4 on fourth-down conversions.

-Pittsburgh: The Panthers may have won pulled out a victory had their offensive stalwarts not been sidelined late with injuries.
+Pittsburgh: The Panthers may have pulled out a victory had their offensive stalwarts not been sidelined late with injuries.
 Losing to a 6-6 Big Ten definitely ends the year on a down note.

 POLL IMPLICATIONS